-Further details regarding input sensitivity can found in the Investment Manager's Report on page 29 and 30.
+Further details regarding input sensitivity can found in the Investment Manager's Report on pages 21 to 22.

 The future price at which power and associated benefits may be sold is estimated using forecasts produced by third party industry experts and the projected energy yield is determined by yield analyses also prepared by third party industry experts, therefore the Directors do not believe there are reasonable alternative assumptions for these inputs available.